FLYNC Examples

 Note

-Since PHY is integrated into the host controller, no MII configuration is needed on the port side.
+Since PHY is integrated into the host controller, no MII configuration is needed neither on the port side, nor on the controller side.

 Note